gavinchou/gavinchou.github.io/_posts/2019-03-09-initializer_list.md

 **not type cast**, it's just like a "declaration" to specify the type/use of that initializer list.

+The following is kind of "decalaration", decalaring that `<brace-enclosed initializer list>` is a certain type.

 ```cpp
 (std:initializer_list<std::string>){"10", "20"}
 (Range){"10", "20"}
 ```

-The above code is something more like `(void) a; // avoid unused waring`, it can also be simply written as
+The above code can be simply written as

 ```cpp
 std:initializer_list<std::string> {"10", "20"}